For enterprise drone buyers, "What should we buy instead of DJI?" is now the wrong first question.

 Methodology

-This analysis uses AP's report on Beijing's May 1 drone restrictions, Drone U's May 2026 alternative price and model guide, TechRadar's reporting on the US software-update reprieve, and the site's prior DJI market-structure analysis in dji-monopoly-story.
+This analysis uses AP's report on Beijing's May 1 drone restrictions, Drone U's May 2026 alternative price and model guide, TechRadar's reporting on the US software-update reprieve, and the site's prior DJI market-structure analysis in DJI Drone Dominance: How It Built a 70% Share.
 It distinguishes private commercial operation from government or federally funded procurement because those are different legal risk categories.

 FAQ